 Here’s What You Do

 First…you have a beer.
-Making this, and most other recipes will be a lot easier and more successful if you prepare the ingredients and yourself before you start to cook.
-Start out with a beer to sip while you read the recipe all the way through.
-You'll learn what you will need and you'll learn what you are going to do with each ingredient as well as the equipment you will need.
-This is the first step of your mise en place.
+To make this and most other recipes easier and more successful, it's important to prepare both your ingredients and yourself before you start cooking.
+Begin by grabbing a beer to enjoy while you read through the entire recipe.
+This will help you understand what ingredients and equipment you'll need, and how to use them.
+This is the first step in your mise en place.

 Mise en Place